 Changes in behavior frequently connect to an event that has affected your dog.
 Some of the main causes of depression in dogs are grief, boredom, and lack of purpose.
 They can also be reacting to stressful changes in those household.
 Perhaps a child has gone off to college, or there has been a lot of stress in the home lately?
 Dogs can even sense depression in their owners ,which can cause them to become stressed.

 Most dog parents know when something is not right.
-You might notice your dog is not as playful as normal or perhaps he is spending all his time sleeping.
+You might notice your dog is not as playful as normal or perhaps they are spending all their time sleeping.
 Your pet’s appetite may be off, either overeating or undereating.
-Your dog might isolate himself, and his activity levels may drop off dramatically.
+Your dog might isolate themselves, and their activity levels may drop off dramatically.
 Some dogs may start urinating in the house.
 In general, vets consider that any behavior that is sub normal and not connected to a medical condition is potentially depression.

 There is very little medical help available for dogs with depression.
 Vets have the option of prescribing SSRI antidepressants (selective serotonin reuptake inhibitors).
 SSRIs, however, do not always work and there are several natural treatments you can use instead that are very effective.
 SSRIs are considered a last resort treatment.
 Unlike in humans, you have a great deal of control over your pet’s lifestyle, so it is much easier to employ natural treatments with them.